 "VERY stimulating for students to see how mathematics is being applied at university; important to challenge them to think more critically and outside their school curriculum; meet other maths students from other schools and share experiences; encourage students to study mathematics at university." -School teacher

 On 14 and 21 March 2019 a masterclass event on networks and their applications was organized by the NETWORKS program at the Technical University of Eindhoven and in Leiden University.
 This two day event was intended for secondary education students and teachers who want to broaden their scientific horizons by having a glimpse into state of the art mathematical research.
+All the material has been gathered in a self-contained booklet which can be used by teachers in the classroom or by students who want to have a glimpse into networks science!

 This was the second masterclass organized by NETWORKS, the first masterclass was organized last year.
 We aspire to organize a masterclass every year where young researchers will present their research results!
 This year we had a group of 65 school students who came from various schools to enrich their mathematical knowledge!
 We are very happy to see so many students participating in the masterclass.